FreeRADIUS/wiki.freeradius.org/version4/dynamic_clients.md

 only by source IP, not by port.
 If we later add NAT capability, clients will be distinguished by *connection*, not by source port.

+1.7.
 The packet is added *immediately* as a dynamic client, but is marked with a "pending" flag.
 Packets received from this client are *not* processed, but instead added to a pending queue.
 This means having a local copy of the packets, probably via `talloc()` and memory copies.

+1.8.
 The number of these packets should be limited.
 That limit should be configurable.

+1.9.
 There should be a timer on these packets.
-If the client is not defined within 1/10s, all of the packets should be discarded.
+If the client is not defined within 1/10s, all of the additional packets should be discarded.
 This timer should be configurable.

+1.10.
 The first received packet is processed through the worker (exactly how will be described later).

+1.11.
 If a NAK is received from the worker, the pending client definition is removed, and all pending packets are discarded.

+1.12.
 If an ACK is received, the format is raw data (not VPs).
 The worker will need to create a client definition, and send it to the network side as a reply packet.
 The network side will then use those fields to update the "pending" client definition, and remove the "pending" flag.

+1.13.
 At that point, the pending packets are removed from the queue, and processed through the normal network side, by calling `fr_network_listen_read()`

 ### Corner cases